Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 - The Community Toolbox section on Evaluating the Initiative

-- Evaluating your Community-Based Program guide from the American Academy of Pediatrics
+- Evaluating your Community-Based Program, a guide from the American Academy of Pediatrics

 How can funders ensure their grantees' experiences help build the collective understanding of what is effective in addressing rural health issues?

 Funders can encourage and support their grantees to share their project results and help other rural communities learn about what is effective.
-Requests for proposals can include requirements for program evaluation.
+Requests for proposals should include requirements and funding to support program evaluation.
 Funders can offer financial support, learning opportunities, and technical assistance to grantees regarding program evaluation.

 They can also include funding or provide encouragement to program staff to write up their program results for publication.
 Publication in a peer-reviewed journal is an important step in making a program or model part of the evidence base.
 The AcademyHealth guide, Writing Articles for Peer-Review Publications: A Quick Reference Guide for PHSSR, provides guidance on how to develop and submit an article about a health services project for publication.

 Funders are in a great position to identify projects that were particularly successful.
 They can recognize those programs themselves through an award or honor or recommend the projects to other sources that identify model programs.
-RHIhub's Rural Community Health Gateway, for example, is a resource for finding programs and approaches that rural communities can adapt to improve the health of their residents.
-Many of the programs featured in the Gateway's Rural Health Models & Innovations and Evidence-Based Toolkits were funded by the Federal Office of Rural Health Policy.
-Read about FORHP's work supporting rural community health.
+RHIhub, for example, is a resource for sharing and finding programs and approaches that rural communities can adapt to improve the health of their residents.
+Many of the programs featured in RHIhub's Rural Health Models & Innovations and Evidence-Based Toolkits were funded by the Federal Office of Rural Health Policy.

-Another way funders can make the most of their investments is to work strategically with each other, sharing their grantees' experiences and results.
+Another way that funders can make the most of their investments is to work strategically with each other, sharing their grantees' experiences and results.
 Communication and coordination can also help funders plan and prioritize the projects they choose to support.
-For example, Public-Private Collaborations in Rural Health is an ongoing effort led by the Federal Office of Rural Health Policy, the National Rural Health Association, and Grantmakers in Health.
+For example, the Rural Health Public-Private Partnership (RHPPP) is an ongoing effort led by the Federal Office of Rural Health Policy, the National Rural Health Association, and Grantmakers in Health.
 The collaboration brings together rural federal programs and rural-focused trusts and foundations to work together on key rural health issues.
 In addition to identifying funding priorities, the group develops evidence-based metrics to ensure the funded projects are making a difference.
 Read more about the work of this partnership in the June 2015 Rural Monitor article, Government and Philanthropies Join Forces for Rural Health.